 As a result, you will get your desired results by copying the required formula at every row horizontally by changing only one cell reference.
 For instance, the result should look like this.

-Example 3: Copying Formula Across Excel Rows & Columns Changing Only One Cell Reference
+3. Copying Formula Across Excel Rows & Columns Changing Only One Cell Reference

 Another thing, sometimes, you might need to copy a formula quickly across rows and columns by changing only one cell reference at a time.
 Follow the steps below to do this.